Sewing Machines with recognizable

 desirable or valuable.

-names, and in general were made by the three major makers and were distributed by companies
+names, and most were made by the three major sewing machine makers and

-like Sears, Montgomery Ward or other large distributers across
+like Sears, Montgomery Wards, or other large regional distributers across

 Just below are two pictures of typical